-More than any other game I have played recently, Super Smash Bros.
-Ultimate truly earns its name.
-Even as a Smash novice, I could appreciate how impressive the whole package is as I navigate the colorful menus on my Nintendo Switch.
-With the vast, combined fanbase of the fighting series and Nintendo, it is clear returning director Masahiro Sakurai needed to have high ambitions if he was going to meet their expectations.
+More than any other game played recently, “Super Smash Bros.
+Ultimate” truly earned its name.
+Even from a franchise novice, navigating through the colorful menus on the Nintendo Switch was clearly impressive.
+With the vast, combined fanbase of the fighting series and Nintendo, it’s clear returning director Masahiro Sakurai needed to have high ambitions if he was going to meet their expectations.

-Dating back to its debut in 1999, Super Smash Bros. is a mega-series that combines gaming characters from various franchises and generations under one roof.
+Dating back to its debut in 1999, “Super Smash Bros.” is a mega-series combining gaming characters from various franchises and generations under one roof.
 The objective of all five games: knock other fighters off the battlefield to achieve victory.
-While the premise is simple, Ultimate’s possibilities with its included 103 stages, 74 fighters, 1297 spirits, and 850 songs is quite the contrary.
-The enormous undertaking ensures many reasons for the newest iteration of Smash Bros. to be enjoyed by newcomers and long-time fans alike.
+While the premise is simple, the countless possibilities of “Ultimate” — with its 103 stages, 74 fighters, 1297 spirits and 850 songs — is quite the contrary.
+The enormous undertaking ensures many reasons for the newest iteration to be enjoyed by newcomers and long-time fans alike.

 Players hoping for a campaign must settle for the Adventure Mode, World of Light.
-The bouts here have unusual, sometimes frustrating rules relating to the “possessed” opponent you face.
-A victory merits a Spirit, which is a crossover character that changes stats and abilities, acting as your loadouts in the mode.
+The bouts here have unusual, sometimes frustrating rules relating to the “possessed” opponent players face.
+A victory merits a Spirit, which is a crossover character that changes stats and abilities, acting as loadouts in the mode.
 World of Light certainly has amusing and exclusive fights, but its lengthy run-time and repetitiveness make it tough to recommend.

 Further digging through the menus warrants the Replay option, ready to be utilized by players hoping to improve their game or share their flashy highlights.
 There is also a Tips section, filled with game knowledge for gamers seeking enlightenment.